marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/arm-options.rst

   Development Tools Engineering Specification", which can be found on https://developer.arm.com/documentation/ecm0359818/latest/.

+.. option:: -mfix-cmse-cve-2021-35465

+  Mitigate against a potential security issue with the ``VLLDM`` instruction in some M-profile devices when using CMSE (CVE-2021-365465).
+This option is enabled by default when the option :option:`-mcpu` = is used with ``cortex-m33``, ``cortex-m35p`` or ``cortex-m55``.
+The option :option:`-mno-fix-cmse-cve-2021-35465` can be used to disable the mitigation.

 .. option:: -mfdpic, -mno-fdpic

   Select the FDPIC ABI, which uses 64-bit function descriptors to